cdznd/social-media-nextjs-graphql-app/README.md

 # Social Media Next.js GraphQL Application

 A modern social media application built with Next.js, GraphQL, and Material-UI.
-This application provides a robust platform for social networking with real-time updates, user authentication, and a beautiful, responsive interface.
+This application provides a powerful platform for social networking with user authentication, friendship mechanism, likes, comments, notifications and a responsive interface.

 ## 🚀 Features